cuijiyao01/docker-k8s-training/preparation.md

 - **bash**: We will occasionally work with shell scripts, bash in particular, or at least have to read them.
 You can look e.g. look at this [Bash Scripting Tutorial](https://linuxconfig.org/bash-scripting-tutorial).
 - **vi**: Sometimes you will have to SSH into a container / remote machine where there is only vi available as editor.
 If you not familiar or rusty with vi, you can check out the [vi cheat sheet]().
 We highlighted the most important commands.
 - **yaml**: YAML (YAML Ain't Markup Language) is a human-readable data serialization language that is commonly used for configuration files.
 It is THE notation used in Kubernetes.
 See the [wikipedia article](https://en.wikipedia.org/wiki/YAML) or this [YAML cheat sheet](https://lzone.de/cheat-sheet/YAML).
+- **small tools to know**: It would be good to know some small tools that we may use: apg-get, curl, ...
 - **networking basics**: